UACS210Spring2018/PA-and-Section-Writeups/Section11-Maze-In-Writeup/README.md

 constant MOVE to match later code that is given to you.
 Additionally, you will have to make the 2D char array a class variable.

-A TextField, Button and GraphicsContext are what we will be adding to take in GUI Input.
+A TextField, Button, and GraphicsContext are what we will be adding to take in GUI Input.
 Insert the code below at the top of your Drawing class.

 ```
     // GUI objects